Satisfactory Academic Progress

 Grade Point Average/Credit Hour Completion

 Undergraduate—Full-time: All full-time undergraduate students receiving financial aid are subject to the following minimum academic requirements.
-It should be noted, however, that undergraduate full-time students are expected to complete their degree programs in eight semesters.
+It should be noted, however, that undergraduate full-time students are expected to complete their degree programs in eight semesters and can only receive aid for eight semesters.

 - To receive financial aid, a full-time student must achieve and maintain minimum qualitative and quantitative measures of progress defined below: